 That shouldn’t matter though – you’re committed to this, right?
 You’ll find another way to get there.
 The specific plan you choose isn’t important… the destination is everything.

-Best of luck – and I hope to see you out there! ★
+Best of luck – and I hope to meet you out there chasing your travel dreams! ★

 READ MORE TRAVEL TIPS